 Reconnecting to Our Ancestral Roots to Build Sustainable Communities

-Our partner Peace Child Hawaii, in partnership with the Stevens World Peace Foundation are calling young people from around the world to come and participate in the Hawaii World Youth Congress 2017.
+Our partner Peace Child Hawaii, in partnership with the Stevens World Peace Foundation, called young people from around the world to come and participate in the Hawaii World Youth Congress 2017.